sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/holistic/holistic.md

   title: 'Beispiel'
 }) }}

 We observe users as they work, then we consider all the work carried out in the context with all the tools used.
-We don’t just focus on the new system or the system to be replaced.{.lead}
+We don’t just focus on the new system or the system to be replaced. {.lead}